 Imagine if Dublin had an instrument panel: a set of gauges and graphs that revealed to its residents the precise current state of their home town.
 Professor Rob Kitchin and his team at Maynooth did exactly that.
 And they built it, online.
 It’s called Dublin Dashboard.
 Dublin.ie: What’s on Dashboard right now that the ordinary person might be interested in?
 Robin Kitchen (RK): Probably the real time page where you can see how many spaces there are in the car parks or what the sound levels are or what the pollution levels are or how many bikes are in the bike stand, that kind of thing.
 The city is increas

 Creative Writing postgraduate programmes have long been a staple of the academic world in the US.
 Prominent writers like Raymond Carver, David Foster Wallace and Joyce Carol Oates have all worked as creative writing professors since as far back as the seventies.
-Yet despite Dublin’s literary heritage and wealth of authors, it has only recently come to be recognised as a centre of excellence for such courses; now it attracts scores of hopeful young writers from around the world every year.
+Yet, despite Dublin’s literary heritage and wealth of authors, it has only recently come to be recognised as a centre of excellence for such courses.
+Now, it attracts scores of hopeful young writers from around the world every year.
 UCD’s Masters in Creative Writing “You can’t teach people to be creative.
-You can only accelerate the pace at which people are developing creatively, which is a very different matter.”
-These a
+You can only accelerate the pace at which people are developing creatively.̶

-Folklore: leprechauns, legends and fireside stories, right?
-Not quite.
+Irish folklore is all just leprechauns, legends and fireside stories, right?
+Well, not quite.
 If you go down to UCD today, you’ll actually find a very different story.
 The National Folklore Collection Back in the 1920s, Irish folklore collectors began to scramble around the country on a mission to record Ireland’s dying heritage and traditions.
 And that’s how the National Folklore Collection at UCD originated.
 Since then, it has grown into one of the biggest and most impressive collections of folklore and oral traditions anywhere in the world.
 It is the history that we don’t learn in school.
 The collection itsel